 In cases where the neuroma condition is more severe, the following options may be considered:

 Non-invasive treatments should always be considered before seeking any invasive procedures.
-Your podiatrist will assess and guide you on the recommended treatment option.
+Your medical professional should assess and guide you on the recommended treatment option.